The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: The survival-incorporated median versus the median in the always-survivors

 \subsection{The survival-incorporated median versus the median in the always-survivors}

 Is it possible that the median in the always-survivors could be misleading to inform treatment decisions aimed at clinical practice?
-Figure \ref{fig:3} describes such an example under the monotonicity assumption.
-In Figure \ref{fig:3}, the probability of death and the probability of survival with a good neurocognitive score are the same as in Figure \ref{fig:2}.
-The difference is that subjects now belong to a principal stratum.
-Under $A=0$, all survivors are the always-survivors, while under $A=1$, survivors include both the always-survivors and the protected.
-The protected consists of 24\% of subjects who would die under $A=0$ but survive under $A=1$.
-Under $A=1$, 11\% of subjects are protected with a good neurocognitive score with probability and 13\% of subjects are protected with a bad neurocognitive score, and 24\% of subjects are always-survivors with a good neurocognitive score and 32\% of subjects are always-survivors with a bad neurocognitive score.
+Figure \ref{fig:2.3} describes such an example under the monotonicity assumption.
+In Figure \ref{fig:2.3}, the probabilities of death and the probabilities of survival with a good QoL score are the same as in Figure \ref{fig:2.2}.
+The difference is that we now mark the stratum that a subject belongs to.
+Because of monotonicity, under $A=0$, all survivors are the always-survivors, while under $A=1$, survivors include both the always-survivors and the protected.
+The protected in Figure \ref{fig:2.3} are the 24\% of subjects who would die under $A=0$ but survive under $A=1$.
+In Figure \ref{fig:2.3}, under $A=1$, 10\% of subjects are protected with a good QoL score and 14\% of subjects are protected with a bad QoL score; 24\% of subjects are always-survivors with a good QoL score and 32\% of subjects are always-survivors with a bad QoL score.

-In Figure \ref{fig:3}, right, the median in the always-survivors for $A=0$ is a good neurocognitive score, while for $A=1$ it is a bad neurocognitive score.
+In Figure \ref{fig:2.3}, the median in the always-survivors (right panel) for $A=0$ is a good QoL score, while for $A=1$ it is a bad QoL score.
 The probability of death is higher for $A=0$ than for $A=1$.
-Thus, the effect of treatment on the median in the always-survivors is in the opposite direction to the effect of treatment on survival.
-Similar to the median in the survivors (Section \ref{sec3}), combining the probability of death and the median in the always-survivors, we would conclude that there seems to be a trade-off between survival and neurocognitive scores when deciding between $A=0$ versus $A=1$.
+Thus, the effect of treatment on Quality of Life in the always-survivors is in the opposite direction to the effect of treatment on survival.
+Similar to the median in the survivors (Section \ref{sec3}), contrasting the probability of death and the median QoL score in the always-survivors, we would conclude that there seems to be a trade-off between survival and QoL scores when deciding between $A=0$ versus $A=1$.

-As in Section \ref{sec3}, the survival-incorporated median (Figure \ref{fig:3}, left) is a bad neurocognitive score under both treatments.
-In contrast to the median in the always-survivors, the survival-incorporated median does not suggest a trade-off between survival and good neurocognitive scores.
-In Figure \ref{fig:3}, both the probability of survival and the probability of survival with a good neurocognitive score are better for $A=1$ than for $A=0$.
-This is captured by the survival-incorporated median, not by the median in the always-survivors.
+As in Section \ref{sec3}, the survival-incorporated median (Figure \ref{fig:2.3}, left) is a bad QoL score under both treatments.
+In contrast to the median in the always-survivors, the survival-incorporated median does not suggest a trade-off between survival and good QoL scores.
+In Figure \ref{fig:2.3}, both the probability of survival and the probability of survival with a good QoL score are better for $A=1$ than for $A=0$.
+The median in the always-survivors points in the wrong direction, but the survival-incorporated median does not.
+See also the discussion at the end of Section \ref{sec3}.